How to Minimise Equity Release Setup Costs in 2025: 3 Key Strategies You Should Know!

 • Typical setup fees include arrangement, valuation, solicitor, and adviser costs.

-• Costs vary widely between providers, impacting the net benefit of accessing home equity, so consider focusing on arrangement and advisor fees for potential savings as these offer the best negotiation opportunities
+• Costs vary widely between providers, impacting the net benefit of accessing home equity, so consider focusing on arrangement and adviser fees for potential savings as these offer the best negotiation opportunities

-With any financial transaction, there are associated costs and equity release fees can reach a substantial amount, but there are tips and tricks for minimising equity release set up costs.
+With any financial transaction, there are associated costs, and equity release fees can reach substantial amounts; however, there are strategies for minimising equity release setup costs.

-The average total setup costs range between £1,500 and £3,0001, and are usually only payable upon completion of your equity release plan.
+The average total setup costs range between £1,500 and £3,000, typically payable upon completion of your equity release plan.1

 In This Article, You Will Discover: